henriqsc/proj-app-base/README.md

-#Repositorio
-This is a sample application deployment in Azure Cloud using AKS.
+# Sample application deployment using Azure AKS

-The sample application was cloned from https://github.com/denilsonbonatti/k8s-projeto1-app-base and consists of a PHP backend, MYSQL database and a front-end that can be ran locally.
+#### The sample application was cloned from [denilsonbonatti](https://github.com/denilsonbonatti/k8s-projeto1-app-base) and consists of a PHP backend, MYSQL database and a front-end that can be ran locally.

-USAGE:
+#### USAGE:

 1. Git clone the repository
 2. Edit and run deploy_az.sh